minvws/gfmodules-nationale-verwijsindex-registratie-service/docs/interface-definitions/flows.md

-# Flows
+# Use cases and flows

-The NVI referral manager flows can be divided into two main categories: authorization checks and referral registrations.
+The NVI referral manager use cases can be divided into two main categories: authorization check and referral registrations.
+The flows are described below.

 Both processes involve pseudonymization to ensure patient privacy.
-The flows are described in below.

-The pseudonymization creation is omitted in the diagrams for simplicity but can be found in detail in the [Pseudonymization flow](./pseudonymization-flows.md) documentation.
+This is, however, omitted in the diagrams for simplicity but can be found in detail in the [Pseudonymization flow](./pseudonymization-flows.md) documentation.

 1. [**Authorization Check**](#authorization-check)
 2. [**Registration**](#registration)